opencosmos/qbkit-pi-cam-test/README.md

 _Estimated duration: 2 minutes._

+Troubleshooting for possible Git problems is in the GIT.md file.

 #### Using your personal account for the qbkit

 Create a [Github](https://github.com) account (or use your existing one).